 Ruskin changed lives.

-Some of those altered wrote wonderful tributes in the wake of reading his works attesting to their alteration, detailing what he and his pages had meant to them (see, as instances, Post 112, Post 54).
-Others, unable to so restrain their enthusiasm, published books filled with what they thought to be his best words, phrases, and paragraphs.
-This post, which references what I believe is the majority of such collations, is intended to both reference and pay tribute to these works.
+Some of those so altered wrote wonderful tributes in the wake of reading his works attesting to their alteration, detailing what he and his pages had meant to them (see, as instances, Post 112, Post 54).
+Others, unable to restrain their own enthusiasm, published books filled with what they thought to be his best words, phrases, and paragraphs.
+This post, which references what I believe to be the majority of such collations, is intended to both draw your attention to and, at the same time, pay tribute to these works.

-I suppose some of those who compiled the compendia mentioned below did so with a hope that, in time, they would make some money.
+I suppose some of those who compiled the compendia mentioned below did so fueled by some hope that, in time, they might make some money.
 I don’t think many of them did.
-Most gathered their selections because of their reverence for Ruskin, because they wanted to thank him by sharing with others the passages that had taught them things invaluable.
-Feeling thus, independently, they convinced publishers on both sides of the Atlantic to put the paragraphs they revered into print.
-Some compilers were so enthusiastic about what he had written, they created their tributes while Ruskin still lived.
-Others, once they knew that he had gone forever, collected their passages to honor him in absentia, their hope being that, as they read his words, unknown others would be transformed as they had been transformed.
-Their books were, in the accurate sense of that phrase, labors of love.
+But most gathered their selections together because of their reverence for Ruskin, because they wanted to thank him by sharing with others those passages which had inspired them, which had taught them things invaluable, things which, previously, for whatever reason, they had known not and, now knowing, felt a duty to disperse.
+Feeling thus, independently, and on both sides of the Atlantic, they set to work, trying to convince publishers to put the paragraphs they venerated into print.
+Some were so enthusiastic about what Ruskin had set to page, they published their tributes while he yet lived.
+Others, once they learned that he was forever gone, collated their passages toi praise hm in absentia, their desire being that, as others came to his words, they would be awed and transformed as they had been awed and transformed.
+In the truest sense of the phrase, these books are labors of love, are oblations.

-In which context, thinking back to our previous post (Post 114) where Ruskin explained what it was that he had been trying to accomplish when he wrote his books, it seemed fitting to present a list of these compendia.
+In which context, thinking back to our last post (Post 114), where Ruskin explained what it was that he had been trying to accomplish as he wrote his books, it seemed fitting to present a list of these wonderful compendia.